jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Scheduling for auto start/stop

-Create schedules to start server when you play and stop when you go to sleep.
+Create schedules to start the server when you play and stop when you sleep.

 ### Features Summary